-The Academic Technology Approval Scheme (ATAS) is a scheme run by the British Government which aims to check and approve studies and research undertaken by non- EU/EEA students in certain science and technology-related fields.
+The Academic Technology Approval Scheme (ATAS) is a scheme run by the UK Government which to check and approve studies and research undertaken by certain nationals in science and technology-related fields.

 How long is an ATAS certificate valid for?

 Your ATAS certificate will remain valid for as long as your programme of study, provided that your subject area does not change.
 If you lose your ATAS certificate, you should email the ATAS team firstname.lastname@example.org

 What if I change my area of research or course?

 If you wish to switch to a course that requires ATAS clearance, you must obtain an ATAS certificate before you can transfer to that new course.

 If your area of research or course is likely to change to one still affected by the requirement to have an ATAS certificate, then you should not register on the new course or start the new area of research until a new ATAS certificate has been applied for and has been successful.